 Due to its raw-fish nature, the spicy delectability of a good ceviche requires fresh assembly and immediate service for full enjoyment.

-Using white fish fillets of your own choosing, you can make this homemade ceviche while preparing other side dishes like sweet potatoes, avocado, plantain, or corn to accompany it.
+Using fresh white fish fillets of your own choosing, you can make this homemade ceviche while preparing other side dishes like basic guacamole, sweet potatoes, grilled avocado, plantain, or corn to accompany it.

-The entire preparation is simple and our tutorial takes the guesswork out of making this dish.
+The entire preparation is simple and this tutorial takes the guesswork out of making this dish.
+Enjoy!

 Prepare all ingredients before starting to cook.
 You’ll need: